aginies/virt-scenario/README.md

 VM Image file: /var/lib/libvirt/images/ALP-VM.x86_64-0.0.1-kvm_encrypted-Snapshot20230309.qcow2
 ```

+## Generate XML and prepare the host

-Now we are ready to run **securevm** to prepare the host system and generate the XML libvirt config:
+You are ready to run **securevm** to prepare the host system and generate the XML libvirt config:
 ```
 securevm
 ```

+## Launch the VM

-Now we can launch the VM with the **virt-scenario-launch** tool:
+You can launch the VM with the **virt-scenario-launch** tool:
 ```shell
 # virt-scenario-launch --start ALPOS
 Connected to libvirtd socket; Version: 7001000